LX-Files/30DayMapChallenge/README.md

 # 30DayMapChallenge
-Submissions to the #30DayMapChallenge event on Twitter
+Submissions to the #30DayMapChallenge event on social media.